achimala/ToolSeek/README.md

-# Deepseek LLM Proxy
+# ToolSeek

+This project attempts to create an o3-style reasoner that can use tools inside its CoT by taking DeepSeek R1 and abusing response prefixing to extract and run Python code within the CoT.

+Built by [@anshuchimala](https://x.com/anshuchimala).
+Credit to [@willccbb](https://x.com/willccbb) for the idea!

 This project provides:

 1. A FastAPI server that exposes an OpenAI-compatible Chat Completions endpoint (`/v1/chat/completions`) which forwards requests to Deepseek via the OpenAI Python library.
 2. A simple CLI tool (`cli.py`) to interact with the server and stream responses in your terminal.

 ## Requirements

 - Python 3.7+
-- A Deepseek API key and base URL.
+- A Deepseek API key.

 ## Setup